Calculating Heat Loss: A Step-by-Step Guide

 Why is Calculating Heat Loss Important?

-- Helps design and size a heating system accurately.
+- Accurate calculations allow you to properly design and size a heating system.

-- Allows for more efficient energy use, reducing costs and environmental impact.
+- Precise calculations allow for more efficient energy use, reducing costs and environmental impact.

-- Can help you identify problem areas in your home where you could improve the heat loss.
+- Can help you identify problem areas in your home where you could improve heat retention.

 Transmission losses